Nubra River: Name

 The name "Nubra River" derives from the broader Nubra Valley through which it flows.
 Historically, the river was known as Yarma Tsangpo in Tibetan.
 See Nubra § Etymology for further details.

 Course

 The Siachen Glacier terminates in a snout located at around 3723 m and two pro-glacial melt-water streams originate out of two ice caves in the region.
-They merge about one kilometer downstream and becomes the Nubra river.
+They merge about one kilometer downstream and become the Nubra River.
 Numerous other glaciers of the Karakoram descend into the Nubra.
 It then flows between the Karakoram range and the Saltoro Mountains in a general southeasterly direction for about 90 km before its confluence with the Shyok River near Diskit, forming the Nubra Valley.

 The side valleys of the Nubra Valley contain some 33 glaciers of varying proportions, and the heavy sediment load carried by the river from the melt-water is responsible for many glacio-fluvial deposits including braided channels, outwash plains and alluvial fans.